Watch: Video Of Donald Trump With Barron In Rolls Royce Listening To Taylor Swift’s ‘Blank Space’

 In recent months people have wondered whether Melania and Barron were ever going to move to the White House.
 Security costs are an average of $147,000 a day for Secret Service and NYPD detail.
 The Secret Service drive Donald Trump’s youngest son to school every day, which has been a nightmare for the parents of other students.

-After Trump was elected, he said that his wife and son weren’t moving to Washington, D.C. until Barron completed his school year.
-The campaign was hard on him and they didn’t want to add to his stress by pulling him out of a school he loved in the middle of the year.
-What’s more, he has friends and sports activities he adores and he needed a sense of normalcy amid the chaos after his dad became president.
+After Trump had been elected, he said that his wife and son weren’t moving to Washington, D.C. until Barron completed his school year.
+The campaign was hard on him, and they didn’t want to add to his stress by pulling him out of a school he loved in the middle of the year.
+What’s more, he has friends and sports activities he adores, and he needed a sense of normalcy amid the chaos after his dad became president.

 Is the old video of Donald Trump driving his Rolls Royce with Barron by his side a sneak peek into how it is when they’re on a family outing?